sungnga/react-revents/README.md

   - Write a firebaseObjectToArray helper function that shapes the snapshot data into an array that we can use
     - This function takes snapshot as a parameter
     - First, check to see if there's a snapshot.
 If there is, run the following code
-    - To convert the snapshot object into an array, use Object.entries() method and pass in the snapshort as an argument.
+    - To convert the snapshot object into an array, use Object.entries() method and pass in the snapshot as an argument.
 This will return an array
       - For example, if we have 2 comment objects inside the snapshot object, the Object.entries() methods will return an array that has 2 array items in it.
 The 1st array item is the first comment and the 2nd array item is the second comment.
 In each array item, the 1st index is the comment id key in string and the 2nd index is the comment data in object.
 The 2nd array item is the same structure but for the second comment
       - `[[comment1], [comment2]] -> [["comment1_key", {comment1_value_dataObject}], ["comment2_key", {comment2_value_dataObject}]]`
     - Then to convert each array item into an object, we first use .map() method on the array to get each array item and then use the Object.assign() method to create a new object